-Traditional fabrics made with natural fibers are hygroscopic and non-durable [1].
-On the other hand, synthetic fibers are not as breathable as natural ones [2].
-The emerging of polymeric membranes took place to facilitate the production of materials that ensure protection and comfort to the wearer [3-8].
 In the 1970s, the first waterproof breathable membranes were developed and then laminated to textiles.
-Since then, these materials were gaining interest due to their interesting properties such as their ability to protect the wearer against rain, wind, and snow while ensuring the evacuation of moisture vapor from the cloth inner side to the surrounded atmosphere [9,10].
+Since then, these materials have been gaining interest due to their interesting properties such as their ability to protect the wearer against rain, wind, and snow while ensuring the evacuation of moisture vapor from the cloth's inner side to the surrounding atmosphere [9,10].

-The space between the wearer skin and the cloth is defined as the microclimate [2].
-For wearer comfort, this microclimate should not be affected and the moisture between the skin and the cloth should be evacuated to the surrounded environment [2,11].
+The space between the wearer's skin and the cloth is defined as the microclimate [2].
+For wearer comfort, this microclimate should not be affected and the moisture between the skin and the cloth should be evacuated to the surrounding environment [2,11].

-Waterproof breathable membranes can be used for producing directional water transport textile fabrics [12].
+Waterproof breathable membranes can be used 95

+for producing directional water transport textile fabrics [12].
 These membranes can be classified according to two categories: (a) microporous membranes and (b) hydrophilic ones [9,13].
-For microporous membranes the water vapor transmission occurs through micropores.
-However, for hydrophilic ones the moisture vapor is transmitted from the inner side to the outer side by sorption, diffusion, and desorption processes [2].
-The adsorption of water vapor by the membrane surface depends on the used polymer hydrophilicity and the material matrix free volume.
-Actually, water vapor molecules diffuse from the inner side to the outer side of the membrane by physico-chemical interactions between water vapor molecules and membrane hydrophilic sites.
-This migration depends on water vapor pressure and concentration, surrounding temperature, and humidity [2].
+For microporous membranes, water vapor transmission occurs through micropores.
+However, for hydrophilic ones, the moisture vapor is transmitted from the inner side to the outer side by sorption, diffusion, and desorption processes [2].
+The adsorption of water vapor by the membrane surface depends on the used polymer hydrophilicity and the material matrix-free volume.
+Actually, water vapor molecules diffuse from the inner side to the outer side of the membrane by physicochemical interactions between water vapor molecules and membrane hydrophilic sites.
+This migration depends on water vapor pressure and surrounding temperature, concentration, and humidity [2].

-In the textile area, the most used polymers for membranes synthesis are polyurethanes, polytetrafluoroethylenes, acrylics, and poly(amino acids) [13-16].
+In the textile area, the most used polymers for membrane synthesis polyurethanes, are polytetrafluoroethylenes, acrylics, and poly(amino acids) [13-16].
 Waterborne polyurethanes are mainly used for enhancing the resistance to water penetration of textiles [17].
-They are mixed with acrylates in order to obtain enhanced hydrophobicity and water penetration resistance [17,18].
+They are mixed with acrylates to obtain enhanced hydrophobicity and water penetration resistance [17,18].
 However, previously developed membranes present a poor breathability [19].
 Added to that, used processes for producing these membranes are complicated and not easily applicable [6].
-Generally, air permeability, water vapor permeability, and wettability are among the most tested properties for evaluating membranes comfort performance [20].
+Generally, air permeability, water vapor permeability, and wettability are among the most tested properties for evaluating membrane comfort performance [20].

 Recently, many researchers focused on the development of porous membranes.
-Zhou et al. [21] used electrospinning method for producing porous polyurethane based membranes.
+Zhou et al. [21] used the electrospinning method for producing porous polyurethane-based membranes.
 They found that developed structures exhibit desirable breathable performances [21].
 In another study [22], polyamide and polydimethylsiloxane were both used for preparing nanofibrous membranes.
 The direct electrospinning technique was employed [22].
-It was found that produced polymer material presented high breathability [22].
+It was found that the produced polymer material presented hiah breathability [22].
 In a research conducted by Zhou et al. [23] heat treatment was applied to waterborne polyurethane membranes produced with emulsion electrospinning [23].
-Ren et al. [24] also investigated the performances of post heated silicone-based polyurethane/polymethacrylate membrane constructed by the electrospinning technique [24].
+Ren et al. [24] also investigated the performances of post-heated silicone-based polyurethane/ polymethacrylate membranes constructed by the electrospinning technique [24].
 Exceptional breathability results were obtained when evaluating the performances of porous membranes produced by Zhou et al. [23] and Ren et al. [24].
-Lv et al. [25] incorporated halloysite nanotubes nanofluids onto polyacrylonitrile porous membranes obtained by the electrospinning technology [25].
+Lv et al. [25] incorporated halloysite nanotube nanofluids onto polyacrylonitrile porous membranes obtained by the electrospinning technology [25].

 Despite the numerous studies devoted to the development of porous membranes, these structures still have some limits such as pores blocking which engender a drop in the membrane breathability and its structure deterioration [26].
-To remedy this issue, many researchers tried to modify porous membranes surface chemistry with expensive and arduous methods [26].
+To remedy this issue, many researchers tried to modify porous membrane surface chemistry with expensive and arduous methods [26].
 Nevertheless, poor adhesion between deposit polymers and membrane surface was reported [26].